kestra-io/docs/content/docs/15.how-to-guides/dbt-with-new-editor.md

 ![dbt_as_namespace_files](/docs/how-to-guides/edit-dbt-files.png)

-This simplifies the process of making changes and test them, leading to faster iterations.
+This simplifies the process of making changes and testing them, leading to faster iterations.
 The final changes can be then pushed to the GitHub using [PushNamespaceFiles task](./pushnamespacefiles.md).